Successful Ageing with Dr.G

 Testimonials for Dr G’s Book

-— Dr Ted Arnold FAC lifestyle med“I have known Gary for nearly 25 years through my involvement in North Bondi surf club where he is 60-year, life member and patron of the club.
+— Dr Ted Arnold“I have known Gary for nearly 25 years through my involvement in North Bondi Surf Club where he is 60-year, life member and patron of the club.
 I have regularly attended his fitness classes where he has a very strong following.
 He has always been meticulous about health fitness and nutrition, firmly believing that: you have to look after your body, it’s the only place you have to live.
 His discipline, consistency and drive are nothing short of inspiring.”

-— Dr David Digges, BSC, JP“Dr Gary Shiels is a born teacher who cares deeply about you and your well-being and shows you the way by his example.
+— Dr David Digges, BSC, JP“Dr Gary Shiels is a born teacher who cares deeply about you and your well-being, and shows you the way by his example.
 That is the essence of his book.
 His philosophy is you can control your biological age by exercise, healthy eating and a positive mindset.”

-— Tim Castle B.Ec, LLB“Gary is an inspiration to many.
+— Tim Castle, B.Ec, LLB“Gary is an inspiration to many.
 His enthusiasm for life is infectious, his generosity and sharing research and wisdom unmatched.
 His book is a gift: a destination of decades of knowledge, service and passion.”

-— Steve Larnack - President North Bondi SLSC
+— Steve Larnack, President North Bondi SLSC

 The Reality Check